bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRAS/SP01/Dataset/README.md

 The image below shows the profile section of the international UIC 60 rail profile.
 This has to be considered just a reference, as **the success of the test is independent from the rail profile used**.
 For the sake fo test, any simplified profile is equally accepted.

 <img src="./RailProfile60UIC.jpg" height="500"/>

+**IMPORTANT**: the rail profile shall be defined once, and then the track is created making two offset of the same profile - as to create two instances for the two rails.

+Eventually, if a software vendor decide to go for the real situation (see picture above for sleeper placement), where the rails are slightly tilted inward.
+Then the rail profile, other than being offset twice, is also rotated.